kartoza/RandomDEMGenerator/README.md

 # Random DEM Generator

-Honestly the outputs still look a bit ropey - would love some interesting patches to make the DEM's produced look more natural.
+Honestly the outputs still look a bit ropey - would love some interesting patches to make the DEM's produced look more natural, with pronounced mountain ranges etc.

+What is the point of this?
+Random DEMS could be useful for making fantasy maps, testing DEM processing routines, trying out cartographic approaches etc.

 ## Setup